 Direct Deposit automatically deposits paychecks and other recurring credits directly into your account.
 This free service eliminates checks from being in your mailbox and the chance of having your information stolen.
-Direct deposit is quick and easy to set up.

 You can set up recurring payments between your Commonwealth Bank Checking accounts and your Commonwealth Bank Savings, Loans, Lines of Credit or other Checking accounts.